-A right of way is a type of easement or agreement that grants a utility the right to use, access or transit a piece of property.
-An easement is typically granted by property owners to an electric utility for the purpose of constructing and maintaining power lines and other equipment.
-Duke Energy Progress distribution line rights of way are typically 30 feet wide - or 15 feet on either side of the right-of-way centerline.
+A right-of-way agreement, which may be in the form of an easement, permit or other form of authorization, grants a utility the right to use, access or traverse a designated area of real property.
+An easement is typically granted by property owners to an electric utility for the purpose of constructing, operating and maintaining power lines and other equipment.
+Our distribution rights of way are typically 30 feet wide – or 15 feet on either side of the right-of-way centerline.

-Duke Energy Progress maintains more than 40,000 miles of overhead power lines.
-Trees and other vegetation can pose a potential reliability and safety hazard to these lines if they are not managed proactively.
-Overhead distribution lines are the lines that most commonly experience outages due to trees and other vegetation.
+We maintain more than 34,000 miles of overhead distribution power lines.
+Trees and other vegetation can pose a potential reliability hazard to these lines if they are not managed proactively.
+Overhead distribution lines are the lines that most commonly experience outages due to the interference of trees and other vegetation.

 Duke Energy obtains easements that grant us the right to protect our electrical facilities by maintaining or clearing any encroaching vegetation that poses a threat to the reliable operation of the power line.
 This may include live and/or dead, diseased, or damaged trees located inside or outside the right of way.